 Infant abandonment is a complex issue.
-Infant abandoned if a person grossly neglects a child and leaves them unattended.
+An infant is considered abandoned if a person grossly neglects a child and leaves them unattended.

 Typically, people think of discarded babies when they hear the words “infant abandonment”.
 Discardment is one way an infant is abandoned.
 However, there are other types of infant abandonment that are far more prevalent.